DouglasdeMoura/quake3-log-parser/README.md

 ## Installation

-1. Ensure you have Node.jsinstalled on your system.
+1. Ensure you have Node.js installed on your system.
 2. Clone this repository:

 ```